ryanolee/go-pot/README.md

 Go pot is distributed as a standalone go binary or docker image.
 You can download the latest release from the [releases page](https://github.com/ryanolee/go-pot/releases).
 Docker images are available on the [ghcr.io registry](https://github.com/ryanolee/go-pot/pkgs/container/go-pot).

 ## Rationale
 There is a constant storm of bots scanning the internet for vulnerabilities.
-These bots will try to brute force vulnrable
+These bots aim to find and exploit vulnerable services as quickly as possible by scouring the internet for vulnrable configurations.
+Go pot aims to slow down these bots down by trying to keep them connected for as long as possible.
+And pollute their databases with fake secrets in the process.

 ### Docker
 In order to run an example instance of go-pot using docker, you can use the following command: